-- Flood Hazard Areas
+F. Flood Hazard Areas

-- 5. The City should partner with private property owners to improve the physical appearance of the North Perry Street Corridor.
+- (e) The City should partner with private property owners to improve the physical appearance of the North Perry Street Corridor.
 Key improvements needed include:

-- Sidewalk replacement.
+- ♦ Sidewalk replacement.

-- Landscaping.
+- ♦ Landscaping.

-- Streetlights.
+- ♦ Streetlights.

 B. NYS Route 30A Corridor:

 Route 30A is the primary State route traversing through the City of Johnstown.
 It is a primary access route connecting the NYS Thruway to the south and the Adirondack Park to the north.
 It also serves as a primary transportation route for accessing points in and around the Cities of Johnstown and Gloversville.